Pillar

 Most field service businesses start with spreadsheets.
 A Google Sheet for the schedule, another for customer contacts, maybe a third to track invoices.
 It works when you have two trucks and a handful of regular customers.
 You know your technicians by name, you remember who needs a follow-up, and the occasional double-booking gets sorted out with a quick phone call.

-But at some point, the system that got you here starts working against you.
-Not dramatically -- spreadsheets do not crash or throw errors.
-The failure is quieter: a missed appointment here, a late invoice there, a recurring maintenance visit that slipped through the cracks three months ago.
-The problems accumulate gradually, and by the time you notice the pattern, they are already costing you money.
+At some point the system that got you this far starts working against you.
+Spreadsheets do not crash or throw errors, so the trouble shows up quietly: a missed appointment, a late invoice, a recurring maintenance visit nobody scheduled three months ago.
+It builds up slowly, and by the time you see the pattern it has already cost you money.

-Here are five concrete signs that your operation has moved past what spreadsheets can handle -- and what to look for in a system that can keep up.
+Here are five signs your operation has moved past what spreadsheets can handle, and what to look for in a system that keeps up.

 1. Your technicians are getting double-booked

-When two people can edit the same spreadsheet at the same time, conflicts are inevitable.
-Your office manager schedules a furnace install for Mike at 2 PM.
-Meanwhile, your dispatcher assigns Mike to an emergency call at 1:30.
-Neither of them sees the conflict until Mike does -- usually while he is already driving to the wrong job.
+Once two people can edit the same spreadsheet at once, you get conflicts.
+Your office manager books Mike for a furnace install at 2 PM.
+Your dispatcher sends Mike on an emergency call at 1:30.
+Nobody catches it until Mike does, usually while he is already driving to the wrong job.

 2. Invoices go out hours or days after the job

 Your technician finishes a water heater replacement at 3 PM.
-The customer signs the clipboard.
-The technician drives to the next call.
-At the end of the day -- or sometimes the end of the week -- someone in the office transcribes the job notes into a spreadsheet, calculates the total, and manually creates an invoice.
+The customer signs the clipboard, and the tech drives to the next call.
+Then at the end of the day, or sometimes the end of the week, someone in the office reads the job notes into a spreadsheet, adds up the total, and types out an invoice by hand.

 3. You cannot answer customer questions on the spot